-The University of Western Australia and Minderoo Foundation have joined forces to establish a world leading deep-ocean research centre, to increase understanding about the deepest parts of the ocean through research at depths of six to 11km below the surface, known as the hadal zone.
+Minderoo Foundation and The University of Western Australia have joined forces to establish a world-leading research centre to increase understanding about the deepest parts of the ocean.

-Minderoo UWA Deep-Sea Research Centre will lead up to three expeditions per year to explore the deepest parts of the Indian Ocean and beyond.
+The Centre will lead up to three expeditions a year to explore the hadal zones of the Indian Ocean and beyond.

-Increase the seafloor mapping of the Western Australian Exclusive Economic Zone and the wider east Indian Ocean through proactive data collection during expeditions.
+Increasing the seafloor mapping of the Western Australian Exclusive Economic Zone and the wider east Indian Ocean through proactive data collection during expeditions and ships of opportunity.
 The aim is to share the bathymetric data with national and international bathymetric mapping programs.

 The UWA Oceans Institute nurtures an ecosystem of over 200 cross-disciplinary researchers and educators to serve the needs of the ocean community of Western Australia, the Indian Ocean and the world.